SeanZicari/gitlab-salt/README.rst

 ############

-This is an attempt at a complete vagrant install from scratch, which should work on any server salt can provision.
+This is an attempt at a complete vagrant install from scratch, which should work on any server that salt can provision.

 Getting Started
 ===============